-A good employee induction training program will familiarise your new recruits with the company, as well as ease them into their roles smoothly.
+A new employee induction training program will familiarise your new recruits with the company, as well as ease them into their roles smoothly.

 1. Get to know the company